Missouri officers accused of assaulting black woman, son

 “Mrs. Gray thought her son was about to be another black man unjustifiably shot and killed by the police,” Stroth said in a phone interview.
 “You can see in the video that she is terrified with respect to what they’re doing to her son.”

-Onlookers in the store captured cellphone video, though both videos provided to The Associated Press by Stroth begin after Gray and her son are already on the ground.
+Onlookers in the store captured cellphone video.
+Two videos that Stroth provided to The Associated Press begin with Gray and her son already on the ground.

 At one point, Derek Gray tries to sit up but two officers forcefully push him back down.
 He can be heard yelling, “Get off me,” “Please let me go,” and, “I’m humiliated.”
 His mother screams throughout the approximate four-minute videos, several times imploring officers, “Please leave me alone!”

 Police Capt.
 Sean Quinn declined comment on the lawsuit, citing the pending litigation.
-Phone and email messages left with city administrators were not immediately returned.
+Phone and email messages left with city administrators have not been returned.

 The lawsuit filed in St. Louis County Circuit Court names the city and four police officers.
 It seeks unspecified damages.